emotitron/BitpackingTools/README.md

 |Selected Weapon |1-12     |4     |0-15      |
 |Team            |0-4      |3     |0-7       |

-The ArraySerialize extensions allow you to read/write directly to byte[] uint[] and ulong[] arrays without needing to wrap them in a Bitstream/Bitbuffer/Bitwriter.
+The **ArraySerialize** extensions allow you to read/write directly to byte[] uint[] and ulong[] arrays without needing to wrap them in a Bitstream/Bitbuffer/Bitwriter.
 Unsafe options for arrays are included that allow you to pin an array prior to multiple read/write operations, which treats byte[] and uint[] as a ulong[] - allowing much faster reads/writes, especially for values >16 bits in length.

-The Primitive serializer allow you to write bits to and from primitives (like ulong and uint).
-Useful for selectively packing multiple fields into one variable, for uses such as RPCs and Commands, and Syncvars.
+The **PrimitiveSerialize** extensions allow you to write bits to and from primitives (like ulong and uint).
+Useful for selectively packing multiple fields into one variable, for RPCs and Commands, and Syncvars.

 ## Primary Methods:
 ### Write